pytorch/torchtune/docs/source/examples/qlora_finetune.rst

   1|228|Loss: 0.8158286809921265:   1%|          | 228/25880 [11:59<1:48:16,  3.95it/s

-A comparison of the smoothed loss curves between QLoRA and LoRA can be seen below (purple being the QLoRA loss curve).
+A comparison of the smoothed loss curves between QLoRA and LoRA can be seen below.

 .. image:: /_static/img/qlora_experiment.png